 The Bennett, featured article on trumpet player Earl Simons by Astra Rincon

-In 2020 I have been asked to both speak and perform at two prestigious international festivals and conferences:
+In 2020 I have been asked to both speak and perform at three prestigious international festivals and conferences:

 International Association for the Study of Popular Music International Conference RE-peat, please!, May 14 - 16, 2020 at the University of Antwerp, Belgium, the Netherlands.
 Topic of Presentation: an examination of popular cover songs as a concurrent musical transgression and transposition when taking a songs first recording, made popular by someone else and then re-interpreted allowing for the covers constant comparison to, transformation from what has preceded it, a renewal, looking forward and listening backward.
 You can read my abstract for this presentation below...